The Captain’s Pissed Again Part 1

 The girls carry on talking and laughing amongst themselves outwardly showing no signs of any kind of concern.
 I don’t think they even noticed the mild excitement that must have been coming from the wheelhouse.

 The Captain is absolutely hammered but after a few minutes seems to gather enough control of himself to allow us to believe that he might actually know where we are and possibly where we are going.
 We give him the benefit of the doubt.
-There is no alternative.
+There

 Then up ahead and to the right I see some coloured fluorescent lights and the Captain urges the boat toward them.
 Perhaps he had it all under control all the time.